 12. Fresh Fruit

-Thinly sliced strawberries, peaches, and bananas pair perfectly with chocolate and with marshmallows.
+Thinly sliced strawberries, peaches, and bananas pair perfectly with chocolate and marshmallows.
 If you can’t get to fresh fruits, try the freeze-dried versions, jams, or even pie filling (we think cherry works the best).
-Canned or frozen may work in a pinch, but can make your s’mores soggy.
+Canned or frozen may work in a pinch but can make your s’mores soggy.

 Who doesn’t love some bacon?
 Save some bacon from breakfast to add to your campfire s’mores after dinner.
 About a 1/2 a slice of bacon is the perfect addition to a s’more.